 The Little Book Of Confusables | Sarah Townsend | @STEcopywriting

 Once you’ve read this list of the best books for copywriters, your next step is to actually do some writing.
-But however new or experienced you are, there will always (always!) be words that will confuse you.
+But however new or experienced you are, there will always (always) be words that will confuse you.
 Those tricky words that, despite having only one letter different, can have completely different meanings.
 Or just words you can’t ever seem to spell correctly.
-Step up, The Little Book Of Confusables.
+Step up, the award-winning Little Book Of Confusables.
 With over 600 commonly confused words, this little tome will give you all the spelling and usage tips you need to avoid those…embarrassing… mistakes in your copy.
 A permanent desk buddy for every copywriter.

 Buy it from >>> Amazon

 This ‘best books for copywriters’ list will certainly see you right if you are just starting as a freelance copywriter.
 At least until something new comes out.

 But for other book recommendations on how to get started as a freelancer and do it right, read my other post, 7 Of The Best Books For Freelancers, together with How To Start Your Freelancing Career With No Experience.
 Both should prove as indispensable as this reading list.

 Comment below or let me know if you have any other books you think should make this list.

 And if you found this post useful, why not link to it on your website or share it on your socials so someone else can kickstart their copywriting career?